emqx/emqx-tutorial/online-docs/en/client_dev/javascript.md

 **MQTT.js**

 [MQTT.js](https://www.npmjs.com/package/mqtt) can be used in Node.js environment and browser environment.
-On Node.js, you can use console connection through global installation, and also support MQTT, MQTT TLS certificate connection.
+On Node.js, you can use console connection through global installation, and MQTT.js also supports MQTT, MQTT TLS certificate connection.
 MQTT.js can be used in WeChat mini program.

 ## Installation